 Students from Merz Akademie: Aleyna Arslan, Tim Fritzsche, Vincent Gössler, Isabel Carolin Kohlhagen, Luis Lavadinho, Normantas Matonis, Niclas Rüdiger, Marie Weilacher, Luis Weiler

-Organisation and communication: Bhargav Solanki, Dr Elisabeth Böker, CASCB
+Organization and communication: Dr Elisabeth Böker, Bhargav Solanki, CASCB